Skip to navigation Skip to content

 Child expected to remain in care 26 weeks + Read more ...

-For a customer who is not the birth mother or initial adoptive parent to be assessed as the primary claimant for the child exceptional circumstances need to exist.
-They must also expect the child to be in their primary care for at least 26 weeks.
+For a customer who was not the birth mother or initial adoptive parent to be assessed as the primary claimant for the child exceptional circumstances needed to exist.
+They had to also expect the child would be in their primary care for at least 26 weeks.

 3